-I made a huge goal in 2018 to devote more time to personal development.
+I made a huge goal this year to devote time to personal development.
 I took action and enrolled in a personal development course and implemented what I learned to my real life.
 New Years resolutions are motivating and totally possible to complete.
 You can do this!

 Before we get started, make sure to sign up for my free resource library and get access to exclusive printables all about saving money and building wealth, meal planning, and more.